helenaonsum/cse15l-lab-reports/labReport1.md

 Some combinations to try are:
-  * `cd` -> sets the working directory to the home directory (I learned what that looks like, and that this is only the case if cd has no following paths, otherwise cd <path> changes the current working directory to that of the given path)
+  * `cd` -> sets the working directory to the home directory

+  (I learned what that looks like, and that this is only the case if cd has no following paths, otherwise cd <path> changes the current working directory to that of the given path)
-  * `cd ~`-> will always take you to the home directory (I learned what it looks like to be taken to the home directory)
+  * `cd ~`-> learned it will always take you to the home directory

+  (I learned what it looks like to be taken to the home directory)
-  * `ls -lat` ->
+  * `ls -lat` -> will print out the files/folders in lat

+  (I learned that ls <path> prints out the files and folders in the provided path)
-  * `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`
+  * `cat /home/linux/ieng6/cs15lsp23/public/hello.txt` -> will print out what is stored in hello.txt

+  (Learned how to print out contents from files provided by the path cat <path>)
-  * `ls /home/linux/ieng6/cs15lsp23/cs15lsp23abc`
+  * `ls /home/linux/ieng6/cs15lsp23/cs15lsp23abc` -> should print out files stored under the provided username

     *The part after `ls` is the course-specific directory.
 Replace 'abc' with the username of someone else in the course.*
+ (Learned how to access anothers users files/computer)

 You should expect to see similar output from using the command `ls -lat` as below: